-The following procedure will govern all matters of appeal brought by residence hall students:
+The following procedure will govern all matters of appeal brought by residence hall students: Notification of infraction and sanction to student in writing by the Director of Residence Life.
+Student appeals in writing to the Vice President of Students/Enrollment Management, stating specific reason for appeal and providing evidence to support appeal, within 24 hours of receiving notification from Director.

-- 1. Notification of infraction and sanction to student in writing by the Director of Residence Life. - 2.
-Student appeals in writing to the Vice President of Students/Enrollment Management, stating specific reason for appeal and providing evidence to support appeal, within 24 hours of receiving notification from Director. - 3.
-Vice President makes decision and informs student in writing. - 4.
-Student appeals the Vice President's decision to the President in writing within 24 hours. - 5.
+Student appeals the Vice President's decision to the President in writing within 24 hours.
 President makes decision and informs student in writing.
 Decision of the President is final.